 They perform both administrative and medical support functions: More on the duties of Medical Assistants.

-You can become a Certified Medical Assistant, CMA, by taking any of the following two ways:
+You can become a Certified Medical Assistant, CMA, by taking any of the two ways: on-the-job training or educational program and/or Certification:

 If you have taken courses in Biology, Chemistry, and anatomy at High School, you can be taken in by healthcare centers for in-house training on the job.
 This is possible because in most states, medical assistants are not mandated to pass through a formal educational program or be certified.